Web Content Accessibility Guidelines: WCAG referenced by law

 This section only refers to specific instances where WCAG, or a closely related derivative thereof, is specifically codified into law.
 There are many laws relating to accessibility in general and which may apply to websites, though they do not necessarily refer to WCAG.
 It is nevertheless considered prudent to follow WCAG guidelines to help protect against potential lawsuits relating to accessibility.

 Some jurisdictions are moving to build legislation around the latest recommended release of the Web Content Accessibility Guidelines by the World Wide Web Consortium's Web Accessibility Initiative.
 This ensures that the policies remain up to date.

 Australia

-The Australian government has also mandated via the Disability Discrimination Act 1992 that all Australian government websites meet the WCAG 2.0 level A accessibility requirements.
+The Australian government has mandated via the Disability Discrimination Act 1992 that all Australian government websites meet the WCAG 2.0 level A accessibility requirements.

 Canada

 Regulations under the Accessibility for Ontarians with Disabilities Act, 2005 require that public web content of certain Ontario organizations complies with WCAG 2.0 Level AA.

 In 2010 Donna Jodhan brought a case to the Supreme Court of Canada against the Government of Canada.
 In 2012 the Supreme Court arrived at what is now known as the Jodhan decision caused the Canadian federal government to require all online web pages, documents and videos available externally and internally to meet the accessibility requirements of WCAG 2.0.

 In 2019, the Government of Canada implemented the Accessible Canada Act.